 William H. Swanson graduated magna cum laude from Cal Poly in 1972 with a bachelor’s degree in industrial engineering.
-He retired in October 2014 from Raytheon Company where he held the position of Chairman and CEO.
+He retired in September 2014 from Raytheon Company where he held the position of Chairman and CEO.
 Swanson is a member of the Congressional Medal of Honor Foundation board, the NextEra Energy, Inc., board and is vice chairperson of the John F. Kennedy Library Foundation board of directors.
-He serves on the Executive Committee of the Business-Higher Education Forum.
-Swanson is also active in the field of education as a member of the University of Massachusetts President’s Advisory Council, as well as the honorary chair of MATHCOUNTS®.
-He was selected as the 1991 Cal Poly College of Engineering Honored Alumnus and received an honorary Doctor of Science degree from Cal Poly in 2005.
+Swanson is chairman emeritus of the Aerospace Industries Association and is a fellow of the American Institute of Aeronautics and Astronautics.
+He is a former member of the CIA Officers Memorial Foundation Board of Advisors and the President’s National Security Telecommunications Advisory Committee.
+Swanson is also active in the field of education as a member of the Cal Poly President’s Cabinet and the University of Massachusetts President’s Advisory Council, as well as the honorary chair of MATHCOUNTS®.
+He has been awarded an honorary Doctor of Laws degree from Pepperdine University and he was selected as the 1991 Cal Poly College of Engineering Honored Alumnus and received an honorary Doctor of Science degree from Cal Poly in 2005.

 John A. Ronca, Jr., earned his bachelor’s degree in business administration at Cal Poly in 1975.
 He attended Pepperdine University School of Law graduating with a Juris Doctorate Degree in 1978.
 In 1979, Mr. Ronca graduated from Denver University School of Law, earning a master’s degree in the Laws of Taxation.
 Mr. Ronca began his law practice in San Luis Obispo in 1979 and has been certified by the California State Bar as a Specialist in Probate, Estate Planning and Trust law since 1991.
 Mr. Ronca is currently Chair of the Cal Poly Athletic Director’s Council, Chair of the Mission College Preparatory High School Board of Regents, President of the Northern California Golf Association, Chair of the Straight Down Fall Classic Golf Tournament, and served as Chair of the French Hospital Community Board for 2007-2009.